coq/coq/doc/sphinx/language/gallina-extensions.rst

 If an inductive type has just one constructor, pattern-matching can be written using the first destructuring let syntax.

-.. cmd:: Add Printing Let @ident.
+.. cmd:: Add Printing Let @ident

    This adds `ident` to the list of inductive types for which pattern-matching is written using a let expression.

-.. cmd:: Remove Printing Let @ident.
+.. cmd:: Remove Printing Let @ident

    This removes ident from this list.
 Note that removing an inductive type from this list has an impact only for pattern-matching written using :g:`match`.
 Pattern-matching explicitly written using a destructuring :g:`let` are not impacted.

-.. cmd:: Test Printing Let for @ident.
+.. cmd:: Test Printing Let for @ident

    This tells if `ident` belongs to the list.

-.. cmd:: Print Table Printing Let.
+.. cmd:: Print Table Printing Let

    This prints the list of inductive types for which pattern-matching is written using a let expression.